Barney Battles Jr.: In the United States

-Scottish career
+In Scotland

 Battles arrived back in Scotland in 1928, joining Hearts for a reported £9-per-week wage.
 His impact was immediate, as he scored 6 times during two intra-squad pre-season trial games.
 More remarkably, the first of these exhibition games drew a crowd of 18,000, primarily to see the new recruit in action.
-He scored on his competitive debut, in a 3-1 defeat of Queens Park at Hampden Park, and followed that up by scoring twice in his next game and notching a hat-trick on his third Hearts appearance.
-By the end of the 1928-29 season he had scored a club record 31 goals in 28 League games as Hearts finished in 4th position and was attracting transfer attention from the pre-eminent English sides of the era, Arsenal and Huddersfield Town.
+He scored on his competitive debut, in a 3–1 defeat of Queens Park at Hampden Park, and followed that up by scoring twice in his next game and notching a hat-trick on his third Hearts appearance.
+By the end of the 1928–29 season he had scored a club record 31 goals in 28 League games as Hearts finished in 4th position and was attracting transfer attention from the pre-eminent English sides of the era, Arsenal and Huddersfield Town.

 These overtures were resisted by the club's board, to the delight of the Hearts support, amongst whom Battles had quickly become a favourite, thanks in the main to an extraordinary feat of scoring against local rivals Hibernian.
 The sides contested three Derby matches at the season's end, in the Finals of various local cup competitions, during which Battles managed to strike eleven times.
-He scored five times in an 8-2 triumph in the Dunedin Cup, twice in a 5-1 win in the Wilson Cup and four times in another 5-1 win in the Rosebery Charity Cup.
-Including the five goals Battles scored while representing the Scottish League against the Irish League (in an 8-2 win), he scored a total of 68 in all competitions that season.
+He scored five times in an 8–2 triumph in the Dunedin Cup, twice in a 5–1 win in the Wilson Cup and four times in another 5–1 win in the Rosebery Charity Cup.
+Including the five goals Battles scored while representing the Scottish League against the Irish League (in an 8–2 win), he scored a total of 68 in all competitions that season.

 Battles continued to score freely the following season, although Hearts inconsistent form ensured they finished no higher than 10th in the League, while Rangers overwhelmed them in the Scottish Cup semi-finals.
-He was again selected for the Scottish League representative side and again the Irish League was to suffer as a consequence, with Battles notching all his side's goals in a 4-1 win at Windsor Park, Belfast.
+He was again selected for the Scottish League representative side and again the Irish League was to suffer as a consequence, with Battles notching all his side's goals in a 4–1 win at Windsor Park, Belfast.